Official websites use .mil

-Air Force Maj.
-Andrew Ackles, a member of the Air Force team and friend of Merrin’s, reached out to invite him on the 2008 Denali climb, but a scheduling conflict hindered Merrin from joining.
+USAF Maj.
+Andrew Ackles, a member of the team and friend of Merrin’s, reached out to invite him on the 2008 Denali climb, but a scheduling conflict hindered Merrin from joining.
 Merrin kept in touch with Ackles in hopes that another opportunity would arise.

 By late 2012, the team was starting to plan the Mount Everest climb.
 Ackles offered up Merrin’s name to Marshall, and in early 2013, Marshall set up an ice climbing trip in Ouray, Colorado, to examine Merrin’s skills.

 “They had a lot of people interested that didn’t have any mountaineering experience.
 So they had to be selective about who they brought on the team for safety reasons,” said Merrin.
 “After that, (Marshall) was like, ‘oh yeah, this guy is definitely coming’.”